spectrocloud/librarium/docs/docs-content/clusters/data-center/maas/create-manage-maas-clusters.md

 :::warning

 If the MAAS API server URL is not resolvable outside of the MAAS environment, you can specify a different URL in the cluster profile's Kubernetes YAML.
-This feature is only supported in Palette eXtented Kubernetes (PKX).
+This feature is only supported in Palette eXtented Kubernetes (PXK).
 For more information, refer to the [Custom MAAS Endpoint](../../../integrations/kubernetes.md#custom-maas-endpoint) section of the PXK reference page.